Why Side Lunges Are an Essential Part of Every Leg Workout

 Side Lunge Benefits and Variations

-"The lateral lunge is a great exercise because it works the sides of the glutes (the gluteus medius), which are important stabilizer muscles for the hip joint, and are often underappreciated," says Mariotti.
+"The side lunge is a great exercise because it works the sides of the glutes (the gluteus medius), which are important stabilizer muscles for the hip joint, and are often under-appreciated," says Mariotti.
 Moving in a different direction also helps you work your quadriceps muscles from another angle, she says.
 (Great news: There are a zillion lunge variations to work all the other angles of your lower body too.)

 Mastering the side lunge (along with the forward lunge) will help you build strength and stability in each leg individually as well as improve your balance.
 Progress by adding a kettlebell or dumbbell, racked in front of chest.
 To scale back, either 1) don't squat as low, or 2) place a slider under the straight leg, sliding it out to the side while you bend the lunging leg.